Women of the Water

 Please note: All of the experiential activities offered in this program will be guided.
 No prior experience is necessary and participation is always a choice, not a requirement.

-Fall 2025 Program Details
+Winter/Spring 2026 Program Details

 • limited to eight participants